 The release of melatonin is tied to sunset, so when the sun sets earlier, we feel tired sooner than we would do in the summer.

 For people living in the northern hemisphere, tiredness can be even more noticeable as it can get dark when many people are still in the middle of their working day.

-Since most of us don’t go to bed the moment the sun sets, the effect of melatonin released eventually wears off.
 You might notice that you feel sleepy at sunset, but then actually feel much more awake only a couple of hours later.
-You may even find yourself staying up later than at other times of year - but that the moment your alarm goes off you feel sleepier than ever.
+This is because if you don’t go to bed as the sun sets, the effect of melatonin released eventually wears off.
+Because of this you may even find yourself staying up later than at other times of year - but that the moment your alarm goes off you feel sleepier than ever.

 As the days get shorter we become more and more out of sync with our circadian rhythms, and tiredness becomes more pronounced.

 But it’s not only your energy levels that suffer.
 The brain uses the chemical serotonin to produce melatonin, so as melatonin goes up, serotonin levels go down.
 Serotonin is a major contributor to feelings of well-being and happiness and so if serotonin gets too low, we may feel anxious or depressed and even have additional trouble sleeping.